postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 Syncing makes all your Postman data available when you're signed in to your Postman account.

-Changes, such as edits, additions, or deletions, sync across all devices that are linked to your account.
+Changes, such as edits, updates, additions, or deletions, sync across all devices that are linked to your account.

 These entities can sync with the server and be saved to the cloud: